 - Wear the right protective gear in all weather conditions – See Highways England’s Distress Campaign #allthegear

 - Reduce the risks with further training – a number of organisations offer training to improve your skills and safety.
-The THINK! campaign has a list of providers
+Hampshire Fire and Rescue Service offers a free three hour course called Biker Down!

 - Reduce your speed on country roads - make sure you are able to slow down and stop in good time, whatever the road condition